Configure Windows Sandbox as Virtual Machine to Test Malicious Applications

 Example Configuration:

-Create a configuration file that allows Windows Sandbox to read the download from a host with “read-only” access.
+Create a configuration file that allows Windows Sandbox to read the download folder from a host with “read-only” access.
 Copy the following code into Notepad and save it with the name “ downloads.wsb ”.

 <Configuration>